smartdevicelink/sdl_hmi_integration_guidelines/docs/UnixSignals/LowVoltage/index.md

 : HMI

 Purpose
-: To suspend SDL's services due to a low voltage event
+: To suspend/restore SDL's services due to a low voltage event

 ### Description
 A 'LowVoltage' event occurs on HMI when battery voltage hits below a certain predefined threshold set by the system.
 In case of such event, SDL operations are halted including receiving and processing of normal RPC messages from HMI.
-HMI sends system signals to SDL to exchange shutdown and wake-up signals.
+HMI sends system signals of the range SIGRTMIN - SIGRTMAX for LowVoltage, WakeUp and IgnitionOff to SDL.
-After the voltage level is restored all operations are resumed.
+After the voltage level is restored HMI sends `WAKE_UP` signal to SDL and SDL processes all operations resumption.

 !!!
 MUST